omikabir/pyvba/README.md

 # pyvba
-an attempt to wrap vba functions to python pandas with an intension to compile vba procedure into python. this is a guide with few pre build functions especially for vba developer
+an attempt to wrap vba functions to python pandas. this is a mini reference with few pre build functions library that writen to use like excel vba functions

 ## Requirments:
-**Basic knowledge about python programing (especially python datatype, dictionary, list, conditional, loop , function and lambda function)**
+**Basic knowledge about python programing (especially python datatype, dictionary, list, conditional, loop , function and lambda function) is good to go. if not, look through the project will give basic ideas about working priciples**

 ## Content:
-- basic understanding and example of approches
+- basic understanding and examples of approches
-- essential convertion methods
+- essential pandas functions and usage
+- examples of data and datatype conversion
+- usage example of pre build functions

 ## primary difference between excel and pandas dataframe